ericdc1/Dapper.SimpleCRUD/README.md

 --------
 Dapper.SimpleCRUD is a [single file](https://github.com/ericdc1/Dapper.SimpleCRUD/blob/master/Dapper.SimpleCRUD/SimpleCRUD.cs) you can drop in to your project that will extend your IDbConnection interface.

+Who wants to write basic read/insert/update/delete statements?

 The existing Dapper extensions did not fit my ideal pattern.
 I wanted simple CRUD operations with smart defaults without anything extra.
 I also wanted to have models with additional properties that did not directly map to the database.
 For example - a FullName property that combines FirstName and LastName in its getter - and not add FullName to the Insert and Update statements.

 I wanted the primary key column to be Id in most cases but allow overriding with an attribute.

-Finally, I wanted the table name to match the classname by default but allow overriding with an attribute.
+Finally, I wanted the table name to match the class name by default but allow overriding with an attribute.

 This extension adds the following 6 helpers: